Fishless Cycle ( Aquarium Nitrogen Cycle )

 7. A constant source of ammonia (I will explain it later)

 I recommend you get a minimum size of a 5-gallon tank even for a single Betta.
-However, a 10-gallon is better because it is only around $13~14 (a 5-gallon tank is around $11), which means it doubles in size for slightly more cost.
+However, a 10-gallon is better because it is only around $13~14 (a 5-gallon tank is about $11), which means it doubles in size for slightly more cost.
 Also, more water means more stable water chemistry and temperature.

 For a filter, I recommend AquaClear power filters for small tanks of up to 30 gallons.

 For medium to large tanks, Canister Filters are the better choices.
 They are more efficient than hanging on the back power filters in biological filtration, and they make no noise if the noise is an issue to you.
-However they come at higher prices.
+However, they come at higher prices.

 While they are all good, I recommend Prime for new tanks because it can detoxify ammonia and turn it into a harmless form – ammonium, up to 48 hours.